 There is an ancient inspiring story about Wang Weng.
 Wang Wenjian was the greatest intellectual with the highest imperial examination marks during the Qing Dynasty.
 His ancestor, Wang Weng, was wealthy and did much for charity.
 Here is the story of Wang Weng.

-During the Qianlong period, a famine occurred and many people died of starvation.
+During the Qianlong period of the Qing Dynasty, a famine occurred and many people died of starvation.
 Wang Weng was very sympathetic to the villagers and gave up his belongings to help them.
 Many people were able to be saved.
 However, he himself fell into poverty having given all his wealth away.

 Subscribe to our Newsletter!